Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces

 \subsection{Continuity of Local Entropy}

 In general the entropy is not continuous for Radon measures of embedded hypersurfaces.
 There are two reasons.
-First, the entropy is the supremum among all possible translations, so for a sequence of Radon measures of hypersurfaces, the entropy may be achieved at $x_i$ for $|x_i|\to \infty$, but the limit measure has entropy in a bounded region, then entropy cannot be continuous; second, the entropy is the supremum among all possible dilations, so for a sequence of Radon measures of hypersurfaces, the entropy may be achieved at $t_i$ for $t_i\to 0$, but the limit measure may has entropy in a bounded scale, then the entropy cannot be continuous.
+First, the entropy is the supremum among all possible translations, so for a sequence of Radon measures of hypersurfaces, the entropy may be achieved at $x_i$ for $|x_i|\to \infty$, but the limit measure has entropy in a bounded region, then entropy cannot be continuous; second, the entropy is the supremum among all possible dilations, so for a sequence of Radon measures of hypersurfaces, the entropy may be achieved at $t_i$ for $t_i\to 0$, but the limit measure may have entropy in a bounded scale, then the entropy cannot be continuous.

 However, we can show that the local entropy is continuous for a very wide family of Radon measures.
-We hope these continuity may serve as a tool to study other problems which are related to mean curvature flow.
+We hope these continuity properties may serve as tools to study other problems which are related to mean curvature flow.

 \begin{lemma} Let $\mu_i$ be a sequence of $n$-rectifiable Radon measures and $\mu$ be a $n$-rectifiable Radon measure, with uniformly bounded entropy.
 Suppose $\mu_i\to \mu$ as Radon measure.
 Then given $(x_0,t_0)\in\mb R^n\times(0,\infty)$, $F_{x_0,t_0}(\mu_i)\to F_{x_0,t_0}(\mu)$. \end{lemma}